Farming Together – a resource for primary producers to help you collaborate, value-add, build marketplace strength and boost returns.

 - 957 Expert Services (in business planning, legal advice, marketing, supply chain analysis, agronomy, collaborative workshops and other activities) have been allocated, an investment of more than $1.24m, with 770 completed by December 20, 2017

-- Of the 132 co-ops we are supporting, 117 of these are new co-ops seeking registration using the Farming Together FREE Co-op Builder
+- Of the 132 co-ops we are supporting, 117 of these are new co-ops seeking registration help using the Farming Together FREE Co-op Builder

 What we’re about